GERD and back pain: Can GERD cause back pain?

 How GERD affects daily living

 The major negative effects of this disease on a patient are frequent heartburn.
 Heartburn often causes a constant painful sensation around the chest, which can reduce a person’s standard of living, making them uncomfortable, interfering with their sleep, and disturbing their work productivity.
-According to endoscopic findings, every GERD patient either has a non-erosive reflux disorder (NERD) or erosive esophagitis (EE).

-It’s important to be on the watch for the symptoms of GERD to prevent it from escalating, which may lead to severe health complications such as inflammation of the esophagus or esophagitis.
+It’s important to be on the lookout for the symptoms of GERD to prevent it from escalating, which may lead to severe health complications such as inflammation of the esophagus or esophagitis.
 GERD can increase the risk of an uncommon disorder known as Barret’s esophagus, which may lead to cancer.

 Once a patient is confirmed to have GERD, it might become a long-term condition requiring adequate management.
-The best way to manage GERD is to identify various causes of the symptom and try to control or avoid any circumstances that will promote the disease.
+The best way to manage GERD is to identify various causes of the symptoms and try to control or avoid any circumstances that will promote the disease.

 There are medications for treating GERD that a doctor can prescribe you.
 However, some dietary and lifestyle adjustments can help manage the condition.

-- Try to relax.
+• Try to relax.
 Stress and anxiety may have some connection with GERD, and creating time to rest has been proven to minimize some factors that could lead to the disease.

 When to speak to a doctor for GERD